 "Feng shui emphasizes the harmony with one's internal and external environment and the world at large," he explains.
 "Creating this harmony is particularly important when assessing the color of one’s home office, the place in the home where wealth and abundance are of paramount importance."
 So how exactly should you choose the ideal feng shui office colors?
 Brown recommends answering one simple question: Which cardinal direction does your home office face?

 According to feng shui, a room's color should be in accordance with the cardinal direction it faces.
 But how do you find that out?
 "In order to properly assess this direction, stand in the center of your home and with the aid of a compass, find the direction of your home office.
 Then, choose colors harmonious with that direction."
 Ready to find the paint color for your workspace that will bring you productivity and prosperity?
 Brown gives us the lowdown on feng shui office colors according to their cardinal direction.

 If Your Office Faces North

 If your office faces north, your room is associated with the water element, so any and all aquatic shades are your best option.
 "Consider pale shades of blue and green to accent the water element," says Brown.
-"Accent with bolder shades of blue or green."

 If Your Office Faces South